Augus1999/bayesian-flow-network-for-chemistry/docs/section/use/cli.md

 result_file = "home/user/project/result/result.csv"
 ```

-> [!NOTE]
+Important notes:

 > `lora_scaling` and `sample_template` were added in version 2.1.0
 >
 > `plugin_script` was added in version 2.2.0

+#### 4.2.
+Defining model architecture

 The second positional argument `[YOUR_MODEL_CONFIG.toml]` should be an absolute path pointing to a TOML file defining the model hyperparameters.
 The following example shows the format.

 ```toml
 [ChemBFN]